 MEANING OF RAPE IN CONTEXT OF INDIAN LAW

 The word rape is derived from a Latin word ‘rapio’ which means ‘to seize’.
 Section 375 defines rape & section 376 prescribes punishment for rape.
-In India, the offence of rape is defined under Section 375 and broadly means sexual intercourse by a man with woman (who isn’t his lawfully wedded wife) against her will and without her consent.
+In India, the offense of rape is defined under Section 375 and broadly means sexual intercourse by a man with a woman (who isn’t his lawfully wedded wife) against her will and without her consent.

 INCREASED SCOPE OF MEANING OF RAPE TO INCLUDE SEXUAL ASSAULT

 After the unfortunate and horrendous act of December 2012 – Nirbhaya Tragedy which made the whole country cry tears of sorrow and shame, a committee was appointed to present a report mentioning ways through which further security can be provided for women folk in India.
 After the submission of report by the committee – Criminal Law (Amendment) Act 2013 was passed in by the parliament to create further deterrence against crimes of rape, sexual harassment, voyeurism, Acid attack, Attempt to acid attack and stalking – and to deal with such crimes more stringently than ever.

 An important change has been brought in the definition of rape under the Indian Penal Code.
 The Ordinance initially aimed at changing the word ‘Rape’ as used in section 375 – to sexual assault, however, the word ‘rape’ has been retained.
 But the ambit extended than vaginal penetration to include acts in addition to it.
 The new definition of ‘sexual assault’ is broadly worded and includes acts of touching private parts, ‘penetration by penis’, or by any object, or by any part of body and to any extent – into mouth, urethra, vagina or anus of another person or making another person do so constitutes the offense of sexual assault.